DPGraph/DPGraph/frontend/readme.txt

 The file with "algo" is about the noisy part of the graph

+For the way to generate those files above, please take a look at the python code in the uploads folder and that will give you an idea how those files are generated.

 The "HistCSV" is the original histogram plotting of the dataset.

+For this file to be generated, please take a look at the uploads truehist.py